zhangjiangen11/voronoishatter/README.md

 # Features
-* ✅ Create complex fractures of both convex and concave meshes
+* ✅ Create complex fractures on both convex and concave meshes
 * ✅ Seamless Voronoi geometry and materials with high fidelity to your mesh
 * ✅ Create rigidbodies from fractures for cool physic simulations
 * ✅ Multi-threaded worker class for parallelized